2 Malaysians arrested in China officials impersonation scam syndicate; S$590,000 seized

 If convicted, each of them could be jailed for up to five years, fined, or both.

+The 33-year-old was in Singapore on a social visit pass while the 18-year-old is a permanent resident.
+They will be remanded in custody and investigations are ongoing.

-Another suspect who was also involved in the case was earlier charged in court last Saturday under the similar offence of dishonestly receiving stolen property.
+Another suspect who was also involved in the case, 18-year-old Malaysian national Chan Wai Chung, was charged in court last Saturday under the similar offence of dishonestly receiving stolen property.

 At the press conference, Director for SPF’s commercial affairs department David Chew stressed that such scams are a “serious crime concern”.